dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 #### How do we work together for common benefit?
 Both within our own society and accross the world?

 #### Can't we use our energy to build instead of destroy?
-At the onset of what seems to be an apocalyptic age, isn't that what is most important today?
+At the onset of what seems to be an apocalyptic age, isn't cooperation what is most important today?
 Regardless of what we do today, our children will share the rewards and costs.
 We can either work together and build or we can destroy and lament.

 #### What are the benefits of communism?
 What does it promise and why?